LNER Class K5

 The London and North Eastern Railway Class K5 consisted of a single rebuild of LNER Class K3 2-6-0 No. 206 (later No. 61863), rebuilt in 1945 by Edward Thompson.
-The rebuilt locomotive had a new boiler and two, instead of three, cylinders following earlier rebuilds of other Gresley designs.
-The clear aim of the rebuilds was to move away from the well established three cylinder policy achieving similar results through higher boiler pressure and two larger cylinders.
-Easier maintenance and greater availability was the objective.
+The rebuilt locomotive had a new boiler and two cylinders instead of three, following earlier rebuilds of other Gresley designs.
+The aim of rebuilding was to achieve high tractive effort by raising boiler pressures and using two large cylinders for ease of maintenance, as well as greater availability.
+The K5 was withdrawn and scrapped in 1960.